awslabs/ec2-spot-workshops/content/ecs-spot-capacity-providers/module-1/cp_with_ec2spot.md

 ---
-title: "Create EC2 Spot ASG Capacity Provider"
+title: "Create EC2 Spot ASG capacity provider"
 weight: 20
 ---

-To create the CP, follow these steps:
+To create the capacity provider, follow these steps:

 * Open the [ECS console] (https://console.aws.amazon.com/ecs/home) in the region where you are looking to launch your cluster.
 * Click **Clusters**